EASS-HIT-PART-A-2025-CLASS-VIII/lecture-notes/docs/sessions/session-05.md

 ## Troubleshooting
 - If you see `sqlite3.ProgrammingError: SQLite objects created in a thread can only be used in that same thread`, confirm `check_same_thread` is set to `False`.
-- Delete `items.db` when schema changes cause issues (this is safe in development).
+- Delete `movies.db` when schema changes cause issues (this is safe in development).
 - On Windows, make sure the project path does not contain spaces to prevent SQLite file locking problems.

 ## Student Success Criteria
-- Items persist across server restarts.
+- Movies and ratings persist across server restarts.
-- Tests cover create, read, update, delete, and failure paths.
+- Tests cover create/read/update/delete plus rating and top-movie logic without leaking state.
 - Students can explain why separating models/repository makes the code easier to maintain.
 - Students have recorded the **Dec 9 (soft)** and **Dec 16 (hard)** dates for the Storage module and know how to submit proof of completion.

 ## Quick Reference (External Search / ChatGPT)
-- **Google:** `SQLModel FastAPI example sqlite`
+- **Google:** `SQLModel FastAPI movie rating example`
-- **ChatGPT prompt:** “Outline three talking points to explain why we moved from in-memory storage to SQLModel + SQLite in FastAPI.”
+- **ChatGPT prompt:** “Outline three talking points to explain why the movie service moved from in-memory storage to SQLModel + SQLite.”

 ## AI Prompt Kit (Copy/Paste)
-- “Refactor an in-memory FastAPI items service to use SQLModel + SQLite.
-Create `ItemRow`, `ItemCreate`, `ItemRead`, `ItemUpdate`, a repository with create/get/list/update/delete, and wire routes.
-Include a startup hook to create tables.”
+- “Refactor the in-memory FastAPI movie service to use SQLModel + SQLite.
+Create `MovieRow`, `RatingRow`, repository helpers, and seed starter movies on startup.”
-- “Write pytest fixtures that replace the production SQLite engine with a temporary file DB and auto-create tables.
-Provide example tests for PUT, PATCH, DELETE.”
+- “Write pytest fixtures that replace the SQLite engine with a temp file, seed movies, and test `/movies`, `/ratings`, and `/movies/top`.”
-- “Explain when to use `model_validate` vs. `model_dump` with SQLModel and Pydantic v2 in one concise paragraph and give one example.”
+- “Explain when to use `model_validate` vs. `model_dump` with SQLModel/Pydantic v2 using the movie repository as the example.”